FedericoBruzzone/FedericoBruzzone/resume/typst/cv.typ

   when: "2023-2024",
   what: "General Computer Science",
   details: (
-    [I assisted the Professor *Alberto Davide Adolfo Momigliano * in the exams of "General Computer Science" for the Bachelor's Degree in Economics, Università degli Studi di Milano.]
+    [I assisted the Professor *Alberto Davide Adolfo Momigliano * in the exams of "General Computer Science" for the Bachelor's Degree in Communication and Society, Università degli Studi di Milano.]

   )
 )